-Ready to feel holly and jolly?
-You could spend the entire month of December celebrating the holiday season.
-From parades to markets and festive rides, there is really something for everyone and every age to enjoy.
-And then, as 2019 winds down and 2020 comes into focus, it’s time to really party!
-I’ve pulled together more than 65 of the best, most unique, and fun holiday and Christmas events in Philadelphia and across the region plus New Year’s Eve events, too!
+I’ve pulled together more than 50 of the best, most unique, and fun holiday and Christmas events in Philadelphia and across the region plus New Year’s Eve events, too!

 New Jersey is famous for many things.
-But tulips isn’t one of them.
+But tulips are not one of them.
 But the Holland Ridge Farms Tulip Festival is changing all that.
 Where a trip to the Netherlands to stroll through tulip fields crowded with other tulip fans may not be an option for some of us, a drive to the Garden State is a possibility.
-Here’s why you’ll want to head to central New Jersey for this beautiful and fun festival!
+But a New Jersey tulip festival?
+There’s no reason to be skeptical.
+It is simply beautiful!
+Here’s why you’ll want to head to central New Jersey for this beautiful and fun flower festival to embrace spring!

 New Jersey’s southernmost point, Cape May, is a beach town that many know for its charming Victorian architecture, cozy B&Bs, and miles of beaches.
 But that doesn’t mean you have to leave your pets at home.
 Bring your furry friend along for a Cape May dog-friendly vacation.
 There’s so much fun for you both to enjoy without sacrificing.